teco-kit/DecisionTreeRules/README.md

     {0:{'rule': If feature1 < 0.4 ..., 'targetclass': 'high' , 'class_dist': {'low': 0.0, 'high': 4.0}, 'precision': 0.9,'recall': 0.3},1: ....}

 The methode needs the following parameters:
-    +param tree_given: decision Tree
+*param tree_given: decision Tree
-    +param features: please use 'features=dtrain.columns' directly before training the tree and use the list as features
+*param features: please use 'features=dtrain.columns' directly before training the tree and use the list as features
-    +param dataset: dataset the decisionTree got (Data) (can be test or train data) (important: Type: Dataframe)
+*param dataset: dataset the decisionTree got (Data) (can be test or train data) (important: Type: Dataframe)
-    +param target_dataset: dataset the decisionTree got (Target) (can be test or train data)(important: Type: Dataframe)
+*param target_dataset: dataset the decisionTree got (Target) (can be test or train data)(important: Type: Dataframe)
-    +param show_test_dist: Only use if the dataset is the same dataset the tree is trained.
+*param show_test_dist: Only use if the dataset is the same dataset the tree is trained.
 If this is the case 'test_class_dist' should be the same as 'class_dist' in the dictionary.
-    +param regel: Name of class on which the rules point (only rules that point to special class). if None: all rules are printed
+*param regel: Name of class on which the rules point (only rules that point to special class). if None: all rules are printed

 example code: